fluxninja/aperture/docs/content/integrations/flow-control/envoy/istio.md

    </TabItem>
    </Tabs>

-3. If you would like to modify the default parameters of the chart, for example `sidecarMode`, you can create or update the `values.yaml` file and pass it with `install` command:
+3. If you want to modify the default parameters of the chart, for example `sidecarMode`, you can create or update the `values.yaml` file and pass it with `install` command: